 In circumstances where a premises is limited to certain functions, the premises user can apply for a temporary event notice to include other licensable activities for a temporary period.
 For example, a business that holds a premises licence only for the sale and supply of alcohol, but wishes to hold a special event which will include live music and late-night refreshment.

 In such circumstances the temporary event notice must be served on the licensing authority and copied to the police as described above.
 The same requirements and restrictions, previously described in 7.1.1, also apply to TENs on licensed premises.

 Only the police can intervene to prevent or modify the arrangements for an event due to take place under a TEN.
 They may only do so on the grounds of crime and disorder prevention.
 A constable or an authorised officer (officer of the licensing authority) may, at any reasonable time, enter the premises to which a TEN relates to assess the likely effect of the notice on the promotion of the crime and disorder objective.

 An authorised officer exercising the power conferred by this section must, if so requested, produce the evidence of his authority to exercise the power.
 A person commits an offence liable to summary conviction and a fine if he intentionally obstructs an authorised officer exercising a power conferred by the Act.

 The premises user must either ensure that a copy of the TEN is prominently displayed at the premises, or kept at the premises in his/her custody, or in the custody of a person who is present and working at the premises.

-In cases where the TEN is in the custody of a person other than the premises user, a notice must be prominently displayed on the premises specifying that fact, and the position held at the premises by that person.
+In cases where the TEN is in the custody of a person other than the premises user, a notice must be prominently displayed on the premises.
+It must specify that fact and the position held at the premises by that person.

-The premises user or person in custody of the TEN may be required to produce the TEN at the request of a constable or authorised officer, and it is an offence liable on summary conviction if he/she fails to do so.
+The premises user or person in custody of the TEN may be required to produce the TEN at the request of a constable or authorised officer.
+It is an offence liable on summary conviction if he or she fails to do so.